For Therapeutic Results Your Essential Oil MUST Be Pure.

 The precise breakdown of the chemical components in individual oils given by GC/MS reports are important as the therapeutic benefits and safety issues of essential oils are, in large part, determined by their chemical makeup.

 - THIRD - Your own personal knowledge and experience of an essential oil is a third way that can and should be relied upon when purchasing from a retailer or wholesaler.
 Collecting aroma samples of pure essential oils as benchmarks for selecting and purchasing your oils is strongly advised.

 A pure essential oil will dry without leaving a telltale "oily" stain.
-However essential oil that has been adulterated or extended with synthetic fragrance oil will not dry clean and will leave an oily residue after drying.
+However essential oil that has been adulterated or extended with 'synthetically' derived fragrance material will not dry clean and will leave an oily residue after drying.
 Some pure essential have a longer dry out period, so allow up to 24 hours, or sometimes several days or longer with thick resinous oils like Vetiver and Sandalwood.
 Re-test if there is any doubt about purity.

 The Blotter Test is a fairly accurate test for essential oil purity that has been adulterated with synthetics.